amaurylancelin/npFDT/README.md

 This repository contains the code from my work on the Fluctuation-Dissipation theorem during my internship at Lawrence Berkeley National Laboratory (LBNL) in 2022, under the supervision of William D. Collins.

-Thgrought this project, we studied a tool for evaluating the response to a perturbation of dynamical systems by using the fluctuation-dissipation theorem (FDT).
+Throughout this project, we studied a tool for evaluating the response to a perturbation of dynamical systems by using the fluctuation-dissipation theorem (FDT).
 Such approach could for instance be very useful to assess the climate response to an increase in $CO_2$.
 Following in the footsteps of F. Cooper in https://journals.ametsoc.org/view/journals/atsc/68/5/2010jas3633.1.xml, we studied a version of this theorem based on non-parametric estimation of PDFs of systems.
 Such